mrussotti/Summit-Street-Fitness-2.0/README.md

 ### Most updated changes will be on the develop branch

-Project Goal: Replace the role of a bodybuilding coach in the form of a website
+Project Goal: Replace the role of a bodybuilding coach in the form of a website and eventually a mobile app

 Advantages: